Recognised internationally for teaching and research excellence

 “Please contact me via email for an appointment”

 I have worked at the University of Salford since 1991 with a one year gap in 1999-2000 based at the Open Polytechnic of New Zealand.
-I have had substantial involvement in teaching, particularly in Project Management, and research, particularly in Education and Blended Learning.
-I have considerable experience of the management of projects, especially EU funded projects targeted at employability.
-I have had responsibility for developing partnerships and nurturing employability throughout my time at Salford.
+I have had substantial involvement in teaching and the organization of teaching, particularly Project Management and; research, particularly in Education; and the management of funded projects.
+I have had responsibility for managing placements and teaching employability skills throughout my time at Salford.

 My research interests lie in the practice of teaching and learning and in my subject area, Project Management.
 I was co-chair for the Education in a Changing Environment Conference: www.ece.salford.ac.uk in 2009 and 2011.
-I have published in many areas for which I have had responsibility, including the work of Graduate Teaching Assistants, the development of e-learning and especially blended learning, the use of Virtual Learning Environments to support placement students and the issue of plagiarism in student work
+I have published in many areas for which I have had responsibility, including the work of Graduate Teaching Assistants, the development of e-learning and especially blended learning, the use of Virtual Learning Environments to support placement students and the issue of plagiarism in student work.
+I have managed a number of successful funded projects including 3 European Social Fund projects (total value approx. £600k) to provide 'Flexible IT' to people from the North West and continue to be active in many enterprise projects.

 Qualifications and Memberships